CarlsonBuma/gigup-webscraper/readme.md

 ## 👤 For End Users

-App Events Web Scraper is a Chrome extension designed to extract HTML content from web pages and submit it to a backend API for processing.
+Gigup Web Scraper is a Chrome extension designed to extract HTML content from web pages and submit it to a backend API for processing.
 Users can select specific text or HTML sections on any webpage, and the extension will send the serialized data to the configured API endpoint with secure authentication.

 ### Usage